Peter Degraves creates delicious alternative to imported liquor using pristine Tasmanian ingredients

 Powers Brewery commences production at Yatala in Queensland

-CUB launches Pure Blonde which pioneers the low carbohydrate beer category in Australia.
+CUB launches Pure Blonde - pioneering the low carbohydrate beer segment in Australia.

-Back when it opened in 1924, the Great Northern Brewing Co. in brewed beer for locals by locals.
-In 2010, CUB revived the Cairns icon to offer Australia a taste of the north with a super crisp, full strength larger that cuts right through the tropical heat.
+Back when it opened in 1924, the Great Northern Brewing Co. brewed beer for locals, by locals.
+In 2010, CUB revived the Cairns brand to offer Australia a taste of the north with a super crisp, full strength lager that cuts through the tropical heat.